GAUDREAU LEADS BOSTON COLLEGE PAST VERMONT, 7-2

-Sophomore forward Johnny Gaudreau had two goals and four assists for the Eagles
+Sophomore forward Johnny Gaudreau posts two goals and four assists for Eagles

 BURLINGTON, Vt. - Vermont fell 7-2 to sixth-ranked Boston College on Senior Night at Gutterson Fieldhouse on Saturday to close out the Hockey East regular season.
 The Catamounts earned the No. 7 seed in next week's Hockey East Quarterfinals and will face the No. 2 seed BC once again at Conte Forum.

 The Catamounts finish the regular season with a record of 11-17-6 (8-13-6 HEA), while the Eagles closed at 20-10-4 (15-9-3 HEA).
 Saturday marked the final home game for the five members of the senior class: Ben Albertson, Brett Bruneteau, Anders Franzon, Tobias Nilsson-Roos, and John Vazzano.

 Boston College opened the scoring at 14:01 of the first period after a long scrum around of the Eagles' net.
 Johnny Gaudreau collected the puck behind the goal and skated into the Vermont zone on a 3-on-1 rush.
 Gaudreau dished a pass to the right circle for Bill Arnold, who stuck it glove side on Brody Hoffman inside the right post.

 The Eagles netted a pair of power play goals to begin the second period and took control of the game.
 Gaudreau curled through the slot and fired a wrister to the upper glove side corner at the 2:48 mark for a 2-0 lead.
 Steven Whitney then wristed a shot into the right corner from the left circle at 9:02 to make it a three-goal game.